Exhibition "All about Anne" at the Anne Frank Zentrum

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• All evaluated rooms and facilities available to the guests are accessible without steps.
+• All rooms and facilities that can be used by guests are accessible without steps/at ground level or via an elevator.

-• All evaluated passageways/doors available to the guests are at least 90 cm wide.
+• All doors/passageways that can be used by guests are at least 90 cm wide.

-• Guided visits for people with walking impairments and wheelchair users are offered.
-A reservation in advance is necessary.
+• Guided tours are offered for people with walking disabilities and wheelchair users.
+Advance booking is required.

 Evaluation report: Download as PDF